jmc420/graphql_subscriptions/README.md

 # graphql_subscriptions
-GraphQL test subscriptions using resolvers and named spaced resolvers
+GraphQL test subscriptions using resolvers and name spaced resolvers

 To build: